Dingo-Seven/Keebort-Resources/README.md

 - Serves as great material for folks to revisit and rehash their knowledge base.
 - You are more than welcome to contribute to this playlist thru GitHub Issues or if I post the playlist anywhere else on the net.

 [Here](/useful-links.md) are a set of useful links, regardless of your experience in the hobby.
-If you are more experienced, you can visit these links as well as the [compiled cheap stuff](/cheap-stuff.md) I've found and not miss out on much as of 28 July 2024.
+If you are more experienced, you can visit these links as well as the [compiled cheap stuff](/cheap-stuff.md) I've found and not miss out on much as of 18 Sept 2024.

 ## Want to Contribute?